 One of the first things Woo Myung did after the opening of the Nonsan Main Center was to lower the meditation fees, which was radical and unprescedented for any organization in Korea at the time.
 The reason he did, meditation fees were calculated just to maintain the foundation, was so that more people could come and meditate; it reflects his hopes that one day all people will be able to meditate without the burden of meditation fees.

 The Meditation sessions are guided by lecturers with extensive meditation experience, and are called ‘helpers’ because their role is to give help.
-The program at Nonsan Main Center consists of lectures, sitting meditation as well as action meditation from level 4 onwards.
+The program at Nonsan Main Center consists of lectures, sitting meditation as well as action meditation.

 Visited by meditation students from all over the country and the world, special attention is paid to accommodations and food provided.
 Fresh local produce from the area make up the bulk of the ingredients used in the cafeteria with basic condiments such as soy sauce, chili and miso paste made on site in the traditional way.
 Bedding is laundered with bay salt and detergent made from natural ingredients and then, dried first in the sun and open air, and then again in a heated room before being folded and stored.

-However, the reason many students from different backgrounds and countries feel comfortable and at home at the Main Center is the more one subtracts one’s minds, the more he is filled with Truth; and when one has the mind of Truth, everyone is like family.
+However, the reason many students from different backgrounds and countries feel comfortable and at home at the Main Center is because the more one throws away one’s minds, the more he is filled with Truth; and when one has the mind of Truth, everyone is like family.